The communication complexity of the inevitable intersection problem

 In the case of \IIAB, non-emptiness of $a\cap b$ holds for every possible input pair $(a,b)\in A\times B$, so one cannot meaningfully ask ``\e{Where do non-intersecting input pairs go?}'': If $a\nin A$ or $b\nin B$, at least one of the players would immediately notice the promise violation.

 To analyse the communication complexity of \IIAB, we will use the following approach.
 Consider a deterministic protocol of complexity $c$ that solves \IIAB\ with respect to the uniform (over $A\times B$) input distribution $\U$ with error at most $\dr12$.
-This protocol corresponds to a partition of $A\times B$ into at most $2^c$ rectangles that are ``labelled'' by protocol's answers, such that $(X,Y)\sim\U$ belongs to a rectangle labelled by some $i\in X\cap Y$ with probability at least $\dr12$.
+This protocol corresponds to a partition of $A\times B$ into at most $2^c$ rectangles that are labelled by the answers of the protocol, such that $(X,Y)\sim\U$ belongs to a rectangle labelled by some $i\in X\cap Y$ with probability at least $\dr12$.

-We would like to get a lower bond of the form $c\in n^{\asOm1}$ -- that is, we want to show that a \e{partition} of $A\times B$ with properties as described above must have size $\exp\l(n^{\asOm1}\r)$.
+We would like to get a lower bound of the form $c\in n^{\asOm1}$; that is, we want to show that a \e{partition} of $A\times B$ with properties as described above must have size $\exp\l(n^{\asOm1}\r)$.
 Note that there always exists a \e{cover} of $A\times B$ by $n$ perfectly-monochromatic rectangles: \m[m_ri]{r_i\deq\set[a(i)=b(i)=1]{(a,b)\in A\times B} ,} where the label of $r_i$ is ``$i$''.
-So, we are looking for a ``property of large rectangles'' that would obstruct combining them into a partition of $A\times B$, but not into a cover of it.
+So, we are looking for a property of large rectangles that would obstruct combining them into a partition of $A\times B$, but not into a cover of it.

 Let us consider a partition $R$ of $A\times B$ into rectangles.
-For all $i\in[n]$ and $r\in R$, let \m{p(r,i)\deq\PRr[(X,Y)\sim\U]{X(i)=Y(i)=1}{(X,Y)\in r} .} For a ``typical'' $r_0\in R$ that is labelled by ``$i_0$'', we expect $p(r_0,i_0)$ to be high, but what about the rest of \pl[i]?
+For all $i\in[n]$ and $r\in R$, let \m{p(r,i)\deq\PRr[(X,Y)\sim\U]{X(i)=Y(i)=1}{(X,Y)\in r} .} For a typical $r_0\in R$ that is labelled by ``$i_0$'', we expect $p(r_0,i_0)$ to be high, but what about the rest of \pl[i]?
 We will see (cf.~\lemref{l_rec}) that if $r_0$ is large enough, then, informally speaking, $p(r_0,i)$ cannot be too different from the global (unconditional) expectation \m{p_i\deq\PR[\U]{X(i)=Y(i)=1}} for too many values of $i\in[n]$ (this is the case for the rectangles defined in \bref{m_ri}, for instance).
-Intuitively, a rectangle ``pays'' in terms of the entropy of its uniformly-random element for making some of its bits ``biased'' (i.e., making $p(r_0,i)$ significantly different from $p_i$).
+Intuitively, a rectangle pays in terms of the entropy of its uniformly-random element for making some of its bits biased (i.e., making $p(r_0,i)$ significantly different from $p_i$).